132nd-vWing/ATRM_Brief/Ranges/Range10.md

 ![KILLBOX VENUS](/ATRM_Brief/Pictures/R10_Killbox_VENUS.PNG)

-See COmbatflite file for additional details.
+See Combatflite file for additional details.

 Activating this range will spawn in dynamicly targets for a AR tasking.